HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/tango_crate.md

 # Tips

-- The guns and scope provided by the Tango Crate are are a great combo as the Tango 51 is a strong weapon when paired with a good scope.
+- The guns and scope provided by the Tango Crate are a great combo as the Tango 51 is a strong weapon when paired with a good scope.

 # Trivia